On this page:

-The 2023 Research and Grants Program will focus on research that can help make Ontario the safest place to work.
-Four considerations for the competition include:
+The 2025 Research and Grants Program is focused on research that can help make Ontario the safest place to work.
+The areas of particular focus for the competition include:

 - how we work